CLIMATE SMART MISSOULA

 • Electrify Missoula: Our effort to decrease fossil-fuel use in homes.

-• Zero Waste: We support the Zero by Fifty efforts and work closely with Home Resource, who leads those efforts.
+• Zero Waste: We support the Zero by Fifty efforts and work closely with Home Resource, who leads these efforts.

 Connect with us!